vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 There are two ways in which this prii7)ic mantra can be utilized  for the awakening or rise of KU7)(iaiinl.
 One is anusandhiina or  prolonged mental awareness of this automatic process which has  been referred to above.
 Another way is conscious japa or redta.  tion or repetition of this mantra as so'ham or simply aum (amt).
 This requires a further elucidation.

-In the descending arc of the creative activity from conscious·  ness to inconscient matter or in other words from the conscious  creative pulsation of the Divine Sakli known as pariiviik or  vimarsa at the highest level down to vaikharl or gross speech at  the level of the living being, there is a movement downward  from the centre of Reality to the periphery in the successive  form of pariivii7)l, (the spiritual logos in which the creativexviii VijiiDnabhairava
+In the descending arc of the creative activity from conscious·  ness to inconscient matter or in other words from the conscious  creative pulsation of the Divine Sakli known as pariiviik or  vimarśa at the highest level down to vaikharl or gross speech at  the level of the living being, there is a movement downward  from the centre of Reality to the periphery in the successive  form of pariivii7)l, (the spiritual logos in which the creativexviii VijiiDnabhairava

 process is in the form of niida). pasyantl (viik-sakli. going forth  as seeing. ready to create in which there is no difference between  viicya (object) and viicaka (word). madhyamii (Jabda) in its subtle  form as existing in the anta[JcarQ1)Q prior to its gross.  manifestation), vaikharl (as gross, physical speech).
 This is  the process of snli or the outward movement or the descend